nginxinc/nginmesh/README.md

 ## Architecture
 The diagram below depicts how an NGINX sidecar proxy is implemented.
 Sidecar uses the open source version of NGINX compiled with modules for tracing and monitoring.
-In 0.7.2 release, nginMesh leverages Kafka for delivery traffic metrics across the Service Mesh.
-Security features, such as mTLS authentication are planned in upcoming releases.

 ![Alt text](/images/nginx_sidecar.png?raw=true "NGINX Sidecar")